lakenoah17/CPP_Daily_Problems/README.md

-This repository is where I do my daily c++ coding problems This is done using Jetbrains CLion as an IDE
+This repository is where I do my daily c++ coding problem.
+This is done using Jetbrains CLion as an IDE